 The route that such app users generally follows is that they first add their card details in the app and create a wallet in the application.

-The app syncs in the contact of all those people who are in user’s device who are also using the same app.
-Then, the user select the contact they have to transfer funds to using their number from within the app and enter the amount that has to be transferred.
+The app syncs with the contact of all those people who are in user’s device who are also using the same app.
+Then, the user selects the contact they have to transfer funds to using their number from within the app and enter the amount that has to be transferred.

 Next, they have two options – Either get the amount deducted from what they have in their wallet or get it debited from their debit/credit card by entering their card information.

 BY selecting the wallet option, the users can directly get the amount deducted and transferred.
 But when they choose the card option, the app connects with the merchant bank and ask for details like OTP and CVV in every transaction, before initiating transfer of funds.

 Whichever way they choose, the amount gets deducted and sent to their peer in a few clicks, and the app returns with a payment receipt.

 When your user finalize something to buy in the mobile commerce application, they add the item in cart.
 Next, they choose ‘buy now’ option, which directs them to pages where they add their address details, view the product detail and ultimately comes at the payment information page.

 It is in this screen, that they enter their card details – Number, Name, CVV, and Expiry Date.
 The app then connects with the bank and opens a payment gateway screen, where users are asked to feed in the OTP that the merchant bank sends to their devices and email id.

 Upon entering the details, the purchase cycle ends.